Data Centers in Grand Junction

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Colorado provides a significant financial benefit through a state sales and use tax rebate on data center equipment purchases.
-This incentive directly lowers the capital expenditure required to build out or refresh IT infrastructure, improving the total cost of ownership.
+Tax Advantage For Data Centers: Colorado provides a specific state sales and use tax rebate for data center operators on hardware and software purchases.
+This incentive combined with low state sales tax significantly lowers the total cost of infrastructure.

 Natural Disaster Risk